ajwills72/critical-thinking/docs/EvaluatingArgumentsInteractInstruct.md

 |  1:55 | teaching end | |
 |  2:00 | session end | |

-I've dropped the my-side bias stuff - direct students to notes.

 ## Experiment Evaluation activity (15 min)

 - I need to start with poll and feedback on the Experiment Evaluation activity (last session)

 - Collect each of component scores via poll, and total scores, all in one go.
 (5 min)

 - Then talk through my take on this study, take questions/comments as I go.
 (10 min)